bdxio/bdxio.site/README.md

 ### Deploying website

+To deploy it to production, you have 2 options :
+- The simplest one : simply merge your `dev` branch changes to the `prod` branch A Cloudbees jenkins job will watch for changes on the `prod` branch and build things for you then push it to `master` branch which is the 'production' minified site for www.bdx.io website.
+  Sweet isn't it ? :-)
-To deploy it to production, simply execute the `deploy.sh` script which will generate optimized minified website then push it to master branch which is the 'production' for www.bdx.io website.
+- The "manual" way : simply execute the `deploy.sh` script which will generate optimized minified website then push it to `master` branch which is the 'production' minified site for www.bdx.io website.